MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 - **SharePoint - Team Sites**.
 Saving your Power BI Desktop files to SharePoint Team Sites is much the same as saving to OneDrive for Business.
 The biggest difference is how you connect to the file from Power BI.
 You can specify a URL or connect to the root folder.

 <a name="one-excel-workbook--two-ways-to-use-it"></a>
-## Import or connect to an Excel workbook
+## Import or connect from OneDrive for Business
 If you save your workbook files to OneDrive for Business, you have a couple of ways to explore your data in Power BI, **Import** or **Connect**.

 ![Screenshot of OneDrive for Business, showing the option to Import or Connect to Excel data.](media/service-excel-workbook-files/excel_import_connect.png)